 Expats should also consult with a healthcare practitioner on anti-malarial medication to take before, during and after travelling to the DRC.

 Health concerns in the DRC

 The DR Congo is prone to numerous tropical diseases.
-Main health concerns include malaria, water-borne diseases, HIV/AIDS, ebola and coronavirus.
-Coronavirus has posed novel challenges in the world.
+Main health concerns include malaria, waterborne diseases, HIV/AIDS and Ebola.
 Expats living in the DRC should follow all mandatory requirements and regulations and stay informed on the latest news.

 Malaria is widespread and is the leading cause of death in the country.
 We recommend expats research the standard precautions when living in or travelling to a malaria-prone region.
 These include insect repellent and mosquito nets over beds, as well as consulting a healthcare professional about anti-malarial medication.